INNOMIGHT/youtube-video-downloader/index.md

 ## Innomight Youtube Video Downloader

-You can use [this link](https://github.com/INNOMIGHT/youtube-video-downloader/blob/main/innomight-yt-video-downloader.py) to view the source file for the downloader.
+You can use [this link](https://github.com/INNOMIGHT/youtube-video-downloader/blob/main/innomight-yt-video-downloader.py) to view the source code for the downloader.
-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Download the .Zip file, Extract and Run The .exe file
 Download the .Zip file from the above button and then extract the content of the zip and run the .exe file to run the application.

 ### Steps to download a Youtube Video
 Youtube video downloader made with Python using Tkinter for GUI.
 Steps to download a Youtube Video -

 1. Add a youtube link.